Kas1398/Kass_answer3/activity3/README.md

 - Refer to the following link.
 Discuss how Queues based on linked lists works: https://www.cs.usfca.edu/~galles/visualization/QueueLL.html

+  Ans:
+    - A Queue is a linear data structure that follows the First-In-First-Out (FIFO) principle.
+This means that the first element that was added to the queue will be the first one to be removed.

 ## Task 2:

 - The following snippet is from `./src/queue.cpp` lines 8-10.
 What happens if `front`, `rear` and `temp` were not global variables?